-Impact Investing: Driving Social Change
+Impact Investing: Investing for Social Good

 Impact Measurement: Ensuring that the impact achieved is measurable and significant can be challenging but essential.
+Investors should establish clear metrics and benchmarks to assess the effectiveness of their investments over time, allowing for adjustments and improvements in strategy as needed.

 What is impact investing and how does it differ from traditional investing?